Saab Automobile: Svenska Aeroplan AB (1948–1969)

-Saab, "Svenska Aeroplan Aktiebolaget" (Swedish for "Swedish aeroplane corporation"), a Swedish aerospace and defence company, was created in 1937 in Linköping.
+Saab, acronym for Svenska Aeroplan Aktiebolaget (Swedish aeroplane corporation), a Swedish aerospace and defence company, was created in 1937 in Linköping.
 The company had been established in 1937 for the express purpose of building aircraft for the Swedish Air Force to protect the country's neutrality as Europe moved closer to World War II.
 As the war drew to a close and the market for fighter planes seemed to weaken, the company began looking for new markets to diversify.

 An automobile design project was started in 1945 with the internal name "X9248".
 The design project became formally known as "Project 92"; the 92 being next in production sequence after the Saab 91, a single engine trainer aircraft.
 In 1948, a company site in Trollhättan was converted to allow automobile assembly and the project moved there, along with the car manufacturing headquarters, which has remained there since.
 The company made four prototypes named "Ursaab" or "original Saab", numbered 92001 through to 92004, before designing the production model, the Saab 92, in 1949.

 The Saab 92 went into production in December 1949.
 20,000 cars were sold through the mid-1950s.
 The 92 was thoroughly redesigned and re-engineered in 1955, and was renamed as the "Saab 93".
 The car's engine gained a cylinder, going from two to three and its front fascia became the first to sport the first incarnation of Saab's trademark trapezoidal radiator grill.
 A wagon variant, the Saab 95, was added in 1959.
 The decade also saw Saab's first performance car, the Saab 94, the first of the Saab Sonetts.

 1960 saw the third major revision to the 92's platform as the Saab 96.
 The 96 was an important model for Saab: it was the first Saab to be widely exported out of Sweden.
 The unusual vehicle proved very popular, selling nearly 550,000 examples.
 Unlike American cars of the day, the 93, 95 and 96 all featured the 3-cylinder 2-cycle engine, which required adding oil to the petrol tank, front-wheel drive, and freewheeling, which allowed the driver to downshift the on-the-column manual shifter without using the clutch.
 Front seat shoulder belts were also an early feature.

 Even more important to the company's fortunes was 1968's Saab 99.
 The 99 was the first all-new Saab in 19 years and a clean break from the 92.
 The 99 had many innovations and features that would come to define Saabs for decades: wraparound windscreen, self-repairing bumpers, headlamp washers and side-impact door beams.
 The design by Sixten Sason was no less revolutionary than the underlying technology, and elements like the Saab hockey stick profile graphic continue to influence Saab's design language.